mustafa-fathur/genprd-api-express/API.md

 ## Authentication Requirements

-All endpoints except `/api/auth/google` and `/api/auth/google/callback` require authentication via a JWT token in the Authorization header:
+All endpoints except authentication endpoints require authentication via a JWT token in the Authorization header:

 ```
 Authorization: Bearer jwt-token-string